akarnokd/ThePlanetCrafterMods/README.md

 - `*Phytoplankton` - where the various *Phytoplankton* ingredients are searched for.
 - `*Bacteria` - where the *Bacteria* ingredient is searched for.
 - `*FrogEgg` - where the *Frog Eggs* ingredients are searched for.
+- `*ExtractFrom*` - where to look for items to extract DNA traits from.

 On the product side:
 - `*Butterfly` - where to deposit the created *Butterfly larvae* (all kinds).